CLNEulalia/Sql-Intro/readme.md

 ## Joins

+### Lecture Objectives:
+* Contrast relational and non-relational databases. ✅
+* Create, set up, and seed a PostgreSQL database. ✅
+* Execute SQL commands to perform CRUD actions. ✅
+* Describe how to represent relationships in SQL databases. ✅
+* Use JOIN to combine tables in a SELECT. 👈

 To `SELECT` information on two or more tables at ones, we can use a `JOIN` clause.
 This will produce rows that contain information from both tables.
 When joining two or more tables, we have to tell the database how to match up the